 Why Force Free?

 According to the American Veterinary Society of Animal Behavior (AVSAB), evidence supports the use of reward-based methods for all canine training.
 AVSAB promotes interactions with animals based on compassion, respect, and scientific evidence.
+Furthermore, the Joint Standards of Practice in Dog Training has promoted science-based, humane, and ethical practices across the profession since 2018.

 Reward-based learning offers the most advantages and least harm to the learner’s welfare.
 Research supports the efficacy of reward-based training in addressing unwanted and challenging behaviors.

-aggressive behavior towards people and other dogs and
+aggressive behavior towards people and other dogs, and

 anxiety related behaviors like avoidance and excitability.

-At Spot On Dog Training, we are committed to using reward-based methods and humane training with every single dog we encounter.
-This means you will never see us use or endorse aversive collars such as shock or "e" collars, slip leads, choke chains, or prong collars.
+At Spot On Dog Training, I’m committed to using reward-based methods and humane training with every single dog I encounter.
+I will never use or recommend aversive collars like shock or "e" collars, beeping or spraying collars, slip leads, choke chains, or prong collars.
+I do not engage in or endorse yelling, hitting, or any kind of purposeful harm to a dog's physical or emotional welfare.